 Per the City of Los Angeles' Street Tree Policies, all street tree pruning is in compliance with International Society of Arboriculture (ISA) Tree Pruning Guidelines and American National Standards Institute (ANSI) A300 standards.
 These guidelines prohibit "topping" or "heading."

-Property owners may prune street trees at their own expense if they would like to prune more often than the cycle allows.
+Property owners may prune street trees at their own expense if they would like to prune more often than the City budget allows.
 Please contact the Bureau of Street Services Service Request Section at (800) 996-2489 for a no-fee pruning permit.